Imran1278/pulseassociatessoftwarehouse/README.md

-# pulseassociatessoftwarehouse
+# Pulse Associates Software House
 Pulse Associates is a dynamic technology firm dedicated to delivering high-impact digital solutions and strategic consultancy.
 Specializing in custom software development, mobile applications, and web-enabled platforms, the company empowers businesses to thrive in a digital-first economy.
-# Project Installation and Setup Guide (Step-by-Step Explanation)
+# Project Installation and Setup Guide
   ## Step 1: Install XAMPP
     First, download and install XAMPP on your computer.
     XAMPP is a local server that provides Apache (for running PHP files) and MySQL (for database).